anthonywchen/AmbER-Sets/generate_amber_sets/README.md

 The first step is to collect the Wikidata tuples that become AmbER set tuples.
 For some of the following commands, you will have to provide a flag, `--collection`, which can either be `human` or `nonhuman` corresponding to the AmbER-H and Amber-N collection of AmbER sets respectively.

 1. Processing the Wikidata dump and extracting entities and relevant information.
+This takes ~8 hours to run.

     ```bash
     python generate_amber_sets/extract_wikidata_entities.py \